RVirmoors/maxhotkey-pd/README.md

 I started this as a complete tcl/tk newbie, so the hard stuff (❌) will take a while to implement.
 Any contributions are welcome!

-All the key bindings (including some not present in Max) are under the `set keybindings` line in `maxhotkey-plugin.tcl`.
+All the key bindings (including some not present in Max) are under the `set keybindings` line in `maxhotkey.cfg`.
 Feel free to modify them to suit your needs.

 ## installing